colyseus/docs/docs/state/schema.md

 | `"uint64"` | unsigned 64-bit integer | `0` to `18446744073709551615` |
 | `"float32"` | single-precision floating-point number | `-3.40282347e+38` to `3.40282347e+38`|
 | `"float64"` | double-precision floating-point number | `-1.7976931348623157e+308` to `1.7976931348623157e+308` |

+### Backwards/forwards compability

+Backwards/fowards compatibility is possible by declaring new fields at the end of existing structures, and earlier declarations to not be removed, but be marked `@deprecated()` when needed.

+This is particularly useful for native-compiled targets, such as C#, C++, Haxe, etc - where the client-side can potentially not have the most up-to-date version of the schema definitions.

 ### Limitations and best practices